SDFIdk/multi_channel_dataset_creation/README.md

 # Multi-Channel Dataset Creation for Semantic Segmentation

 This repository provides tools to create semantic segmentation datasets by combining imagery and LiDAR data from multiple geospatial sources into unified multi-channel image datasets.
-Us it to split up data and labels into patches.
+Use it to split up data and labels into patches.
 It can also handle division of dataset into train and test/valid subsets while taking geographical overlap into consideration.
-It also supports conversion of labeled polygons stored in GeoPackage files into GeoTIFF label images.
+It supports conversion of labeled polygons stored in GeoPackage files into GeoTIFF label images.

 The resulting datasets can be used for training and inference with [ML_sdfi_fastai2](https://github.com/SDFIdk/ML_sdfi_fastai2).